MollyJeanB/our-bugs-ourselves/slides.md

 <p style="text-align: center; opacity: 75%;">(GIF: Animation Domination High-Def via GIPHY)</p>

 <!--
 Bugs as nuisances is perhaps one of the most familiar ways of thinking about bugs, both as makers and as users of software.
-Those facepalm moments
+Those facepalm moments.
  -->

 ---